Skip to content

 Accuracy is easy to measure, and improving it feels like progress.
 You rewrite the prompt, tweak the retrieval, bump eval scores from 89% to 93%, and report the win in standup.
 Meanwhile, nothing changes for users.

 But look at how AI features actually get adopted in the wild.
 A Princeton study (N=404) found that when an AI used first-person uncertainty expressions ("I'm not sure, but..."), users were less likely to blindly follow incorrect outputs and actually made better decisions overall.
-The hedging didn't hurt adoption.
-It helped.
+The hedging actually improved decision-making.
 A feature with 80% accuracy that communicates uncertainty clearly will outperform a 95%-accurate feature that users don't trust.
-Trust isn't a function of accuracy.
 Trust is a function of how the feature behaves when it's wrong, whether users can tell the difference, and whether they have a way to recover.

 This isn't a knowledge gap.
 BCG found that success with AI is 70% people and processes, 20% technology, and 10% algorithms.
 Most companies invest primarily in the 10%.
 Output Quality climbs while UX & Trust stays flat.
 Users can't tell when the AI is confident versus guessing, have no way to correct it when it's wrong, and 71% will abandon the feature entirely.
-Better answers, same result.
+The answers get better while the experience stays the same.

-The data bears this out at scale: developer AI tool usage grew from 76% to 84% between 2023 and 2025.
-Trust dropped from 70%+ to 60% over the same period.
-More adoption, less confidence.
+The data bears this out at scale: developer AI tool usage grew from 76% to 84% between 2023 and 2025, but trust dropped from 70%+ to 60% over the same period.
 No amount of prompt iteration fixes a trust problem.
 If users don't believe the output, it doesn't matter how good the output actually is.

 Five dimensions, one bottleneck